dajulia3/iphone-sms/README.md

 Even though the naming scheme is not standard/preferred by ActiveRecord, the benefits of using ActiveRecord outweigh the slight configuration/fiddling around needed to get the project to work.

+By using ActiveRecord I have made the project easily extensible.
+If, for instanc, I want to find out the names of everyone to whom I messaged a particular dumb joke, that's possible.
+Or, if I'd like to find out the frequency with which I send messages, to a few members of my family, that's also possible (with some additional supporting code).
+The point is, using ActiveRecord makes it easier for me to play around with cool features, and I'm happy with the result.

+ Also, it was a cool way to learn more about ActiveRecord -- I ended up subclassing ActiveRecord::Base because the tables of interest were in two different databases: one for contacts, one for messages.

+ Another interesting implementation detail- texts and iMessages for the same contact are not all stored under the same number/address value.
+What I mean by that is, say your friend's cell number is (303) 123-4567 , then his contact information could store the number as (303) 123-4567, +13031234567, or a number of other ways. iMessages always use the standard +13031234567, but some texts may be stored as (303) 123-4567, some as +13031234567 and others as +1(303) 123-4567.
+ It's all a bit messy, but eventually I got it to where all of my texts/iMessages were displaying correctly.

 FAQ
 -------------